-16. If a driver causes an accident by backing up improperly, can I file a lawsuit?
+16. If a driver causes an accident, can I file a lawsuit?

 Yes.
 The accident victim (“plaintiff”) may have a legitimate claim under the Nevada legal doctrine of negligence per se.
 A defendant can be held liable under negligence per se if:

 - the defendant violated a statute (such as NRS 484B.113);

 - this violation caused an injury (such as a car accident or pedestrian knockdown); and

 - the victim is part of the class of people that the statute is meant to protect (such as fellow drivers or pedestrians).14

 Unlike regular negligence cases, “negligence per se” cases allow the court to presume that the defendant’s actions were unreasonable.
 So all the plaintiff has to prove is that his/her injuries were caused by the defendant’s unreasonable actions.

 Most personal injury cases settle without going to trial.
 Our Las Vegas car accident attorneys would try to negotiate the largest financial settlement possible to cover the defendant’s:

 If the defendant refuses to offer a good settlement, however, our attorneys will take the matter to trial in pursuit of the largest compensatory damages and punitive damages the court can award.
 Even if the victim may have contributed to the accident, he/she may still be eligible for substantial money damages.
 Learn more about our Las Vegas personal injury attorneys.

 - texting and driving